Rebecca Reilly-Cooper, Aeon, Gender Is Not a Spectrum

 Jayson Georges, CT, There's More to Romans Than Personal Salvation

-Karen Swallow Prior, CT, Kate Bowler: Why Christian Women Become Celebrity ‘Influencers’
+Karen Swallow Prior, CTKate Bowler: Why Christian Women Become Celebrity ‘Influencers’

 Tish Harrison Warren, CT, The Necessary Partnership of Truth and Charity